 Make sure people around you know you have asthma – It’s important for family members, friends, co-workers, teachers, and coaches to be able to recognize symptoms of an asthma attack – and know what to do if one occurs.

 Keep quick-relief asthma medicines readily available – Follow policies at your child’s school to make sure he or she is allowed to carry an inhaler and any other emergency rescue medications that may be necessary.
 Make sure the school nurse knows your child has asthma.

 Talk to your child’s teachers and coaches – Chalk dust can trigger an asthma attack – so it may be helpful for your child to sit away from chalkboards in class.
 His or her coaches and/or physical education teacher can provide important information about asthma symptoms during exercise.

 Be prepared – just in case – Know the location of the nearest hospital, to your home, your job and your child’s school.
 When you are traveling, locate the nearest emergency facility beforehand, in case of an asthma attack.

 If you have gained anything from reading this, don’t hesitate to share it with others too.
 Put your comments and questions or topics you will like us to write about in the comment box below.

 Plan B Wellness Center Tel – 08099666650 Email – email@example.com Twitter – @planbwellness

 THE 3 AMAZING JUICE RECIPES THAT WILL HELP YOU ELIMINATE YOUR FIBROID SYMPTOMS WITHIN FEW DAYS!

-This is only for those who want to get rid of their fibroid symptoms without surgery!
-Say goodbye to excessive bleeding, pains, bloating, hormonal imbalances and ultimately get rid of fibroids.
+This is only for those who want to get rid of their fibroid symptoms without surgery such as excessive bleeding, pains, bloating and so on.